Conal-Tuohy/PROV-RIF-SPARQL/deployment.md

 # Deployment instructions

-Install XML Calabash
+Installing the system on Ubuntu.

+* Install Java 8
-Install and configure Apache Fuseki
+* Install and configure Apache Fuseki
-Install curl
+* Install curl
-Install PROV-RIF-SPARQL pipeline
+* Install PROV-RIF-SPARQL pipeline
-Schedule updates
+* Schedule updates

 # Check Java is at least version 8 (also known as 1.8).